Become a Volunteer at Senior Services!

 We are looking for individuals who can commit to volunteering at least once a week to delivering meals to Wellness Centers.

-***This program is resuming 2/1/2022.
-If you are interested, please let us know!***
+***This program has resumed as of 2/1/2022.
+If you are interested, please let us know!
+We still have days and centers needing volunteer delivery***

 Senior Services volunteer benefits counselors provide advice to seniors about their insurance options.
 Everything from filing or resolving Medicare, Medicaid, or other medical claims to answering questions about the Medicare Part D prescription drug benefits.
 Our volunteer Benefits Counselors are part of the Virginia Insurance Counseling and Assistance Program (VICAP).